sammypanda/MCJE-PlayerQuests-Plugin/README.md

-    "entry": String, // (as in 'entry point') where the quest starts "npcs": { // directory of all the quest npcs "npc_0": { // NPC ID (automatically generated) "name": String // the name of the NPC
+    "entry": String, // (as in 'entry point') where the quest starts "npcs": { // directory of all the quest npcs "npc_0": { // NPC ID (automatically generated) "name": String, // the name of the NPC "assigned": {
+                "type": String, // type the NPC is assigned to (options: "block") "value": String // (options: block name)
+            }
         }
     },
     "stages": { // directory of all the quest stages